hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

     - Issues already affected end users
     - Disaster recovery is expensive to run
 - User evaluation:
-  - Chars:
   - SUT: production
   - Data: production
   - Verification: manual and A/B diffs (of metrics)
   - Goal: collect metrics about the popularity & issues of upcoming features
   - Approaches:
     - Use limited rollouts & experiments to make features in production available to a subset of users: